nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Recurring dates that is of the upcoming day of week up till the [END DATE] will be generated for the task.**

-**Note: Supposedly today is 06/04/2021 which falls on a Tuesday, user enters [30/06/2021][tue][weekly] for the recurring schedule field.
+**Note: Suppose today is 06/04/2021 which falls on a Tuesday, user enters [30/06/2021][tue][weekly] for the recurring schedule field.
 The date of 06/04/2021 will not be included in the recurring dates and only recurring dates from the following tuesday will be included up till 30th June 2021 on a weekly basis.**